elchs/LetoDBf/Readme.txt

                                                                ==> nConnection, -1 if failed
  <cAddress> can be given as raw IP-address "127.0.0.1" or "//127.0.0.1/".
  If the port is omitted ( aka: "//127.0.0.1:2812/" ), the default port number: 2812 is choosen.
+ Alternatively DNS names can be used instead of an IP number.
  <nTimeOut> defines, how log for an answer from server application will wait, in 0.001 seconds.
  This timeout value is valid for each request to the server, not only for the initial connect.
  Default is 120000 aka 2 minutes. '-1' means infinite wait.
 After that timespan, application will